 Recent advances in aquifer research has suggested the desirability of adding the Ellenburger-San Saba Aquifer in Kerr County to the list of available groundwater sources in the Plateau Planning Region.
-In December 2016, an exploratory test well (Headwaters GCD Monitor Well #17) in the northeast corner of Kerr County was completed in the Ellenburger Limestone to a total depth of 1,153 feet below ground level.
+Although no production wells in the Ellenburger are currently in use, the Headwaters GCD has authorized rules for future permitting of this resource.
+In December 2016, aAn exploratory test well (Headwaters GCD Monitor Well #17) in the northeast corner of Kerr County was completed in the Ellenburger Limestone to a total depth of 1,153 feet below ground level. land surface in December 2016.
 A subsequent 24-hour pumping test was performed on the test well, which produced 600 gallons per minute with 69 feet of drawdown.
 The results suggest a transmissivity range of 7,920 to 12,670 gpd/ft.
 Water samples were collected and analyzed for chemical quality.
 Total dissolved solids are 498 mg/l and all constituents are within both primary and secondary drinking-water standards.